Toggle menu

 Protection from moisture and temperature variations

-To protect crystals from such issues, place a container with crystals away from rooms with high humidity, like kitchen or bathroom, as well as windows.
+To protect crystals from such issues, it is recommended that you place their box or container away from rooms with high humidity levels, such as kitchens and bathrooms.
+They should also be kept away from windows.
 For example, you may keep the container in a closet.

 Protection from dehydration